mraible/mongock-docs/site/technical-overview/technical-overview.md

 For example, in the case of MongoDB, Mongock provides 4 drivers for:
 - org.mongodb » mongodb-driver-sync
 - org.mongodb » mongo-java-driver
-- org.springframework.data » spring-data-mongodb(v 3.x)
+- org.springframework.data » spring-data-mongodb(v3.x)
-- org.springframework.data » spring-data-mongodb(v 2.x)
+- org.springframework.data » spring-data-mongodb(v2.x)

 The Mongock architecture is designed in such a way that allows you to combine any driver with any runner.
-For example, you may want to use a Mongock driver for SQL springdata with the standalone runner(no framework).
+For example, you may want to use a Mongock driver for springdata with the standalone runner(no framework).

 _For more information, visit the [Driver page](/driver/)_